suker/42-Piscine/README.md

 #### :checkered_flag: FULFILLED PROJECTS:

 I enclose the projects that I have carried out during this stage in order to serve as a guide for you.
-These projects were made in the pool of **October 2020 in** <a href="https://www.s19.be/"> 19 Brussels </a> **campus (Belgium).**
+These projects were made in the **October piscine of 2020 in** <a href="https://www.s19.be/"> 19 Brussels </a> **campus (Belgium).**In every project folder there is a PDF guide and the solutions.

-**:exclamation::exclamation:Attention: Each campus organizes and manages projects differently.**
+**:exclamation::exclamation:Attention: Each campus organizes and manages projects differently.:exclamation::exclamation:**

 #### :clipboard: PROJECTS' TABLE: